 A Breast Augmentation Consultation at Vitenas Cosmetic Surgery

 Knowing the difference between breast feeding myths and reality empowers a woman and frees her from unnecessary stress.
 If you are hoping to breast feed after a breast augmentation procedure, speak with a board certified, experienced plastic surgeon.
-Dr. Paul Vitenas, is Houston’s number one breast augmentation specialist, and he can explain the chances for breast feeding success during your complimentary consultation.
+Dr. Paul Vitenas, is Houston’s number one breast augmentation specialist, and he can explain the chances for breast feeding success during your consultation.
 During this one-on-one appointment, Dr. Vitenas will perform a physical examination, listen to your concerns, and make a detailed, informed suggestion on how to move forward, through a custom-tailored breast enhancement treatment plan.

 Ease your mind, and look out for your body, by trusting in Vitenas Cosmetic Surgery for your breast augmentation procedure.
-Call our office at (281) 407-7428 to schedule a free consultation appointment with Dr. Vitenas.
+Call our office at (281) 407-7428 to schedule a consultation appointment with Dr. Vitenas.